brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 ### Detour: using a pre-existing model {#torchvision-model}

-Note that code this code is applicable to any model of type `torch.nn.Module` and any dataset of type `torch.utils.data.Dataset`.
+Note that this code is applicable to any model of type `torch.nn.Module` and any dataset of type `torch.utils.data.Dataset`.
 As an example. if you wanted to perform a multi-class classification using the `ResNet` network on the `CIFAR10` dataset available in `torchvision`, you could define the previous 2 methods as:

 ```python
 import torchvision